-The Secura Lab is a research group in the Computer and Network Systems division at the Department of Computer Science and Engineering (CSE), which is joint between Chalmers University of Technology and University of Gothenburg (Sweden).
-We also have an organic connection with the Chalmers Security & Privacy Lab.
+Secura Lab is a research group in the Network and Systems (NS) unit within the Computer and Network Systems (CnS) division at the Computer Science and Engineering (CSE) department.
+We are affiliated to Chalmers University of Technology and University of Gothenburg.
+We also have an organic connection with other security researchers via the Chalmers Security & Privacy Lab.

-The Secura Lab is led by Dr. Muoi Tran.
-The primary goal of our lab is to enhance the security of computer systems, particularly those that are networked.
-Our research includes areas such as security in Internet routing, peer-to-peer security on blockchain, and the security of network infrastructures.
-Take a look at our publications page to learn more about our recent publication.
+Secura Lab is led by Assistant Professor, Dr. Muoi Tran.
+We aim to enhance the security of computer systems, particularly those that are networked.
+Our security research has been focusing on Internet routing, blockchain peer-to-peer networks, and network infrastructures.

 News